psteiwer/ReadyForAction/README.md

 JobTitle - Please give reasonable JobTitles based on the Level + Role combinations.

-Country - United States (65%), Brazil (7%), UK (4%), Australia (4%), Italy, Germany, South africal, belgium, switzerland, finland, singapore, kenya, israel all (2%) and a handful of other countries with a couple people.
+Country - United States (65%), Brazil (7%), UK (4%), Australia (4%), Italy, Germany, South Africa, Belgium, Switzerland, Finland, Singapore, Kenya, Israel all (2%) and a handful of other countries with a couple people.

 Industry - Business Partner (25%), Healthcare Applications (20%), Healthcare Delivery (20%), software (5%), HIE (5%), Government (5%), Business Services (5%), Health Insurance (3%), Finance (2%), please have a total of about 30 industries.